mpdup/dataform-ready-gcp/README.md

 **Step 1: Configure and execute terraform**

-Go into `variables.tf` and set your project-id and billing-id.
-Adjust region if preferred.
-Project will be created as part of configuration.
+Go into `terraform.tfvars` and set your project-id and billing-id.

 Execute commands: